 The first words Little H says to me at home time every single day is “Have you got anything to eat?”.
 Like I had time to whip up a sandwich on my drive from work to the school.

 I usually have some kind of snack in my pocket for her (if I remember!) but the second we walk through the door, before we’ve got our coats and shoes off, she says “Mummy I’m starving”.

 And so my afternoon carries on until bedtime.

-I admit I do give her a sugar laden cereal bar, yogurt, biscuit or packet of sweets, but with the amount of snacks she needs I get to the point where I know I can’t possibly give her any more sugar.
+I admit I do give her a sugar-laden cereal bar, yogurt, biscuit or packet of sweets every so often, but with the amount of snacks she needs I get to the point where I know I can’t possibly give her any more sugar.

 A quick Google search for “healthy after school snacks” brings up some hilarious suggestions.
 Who are these kids who eat kale chips, zucchini muffins or artichoke pesto bites?!
 They can’t possibly exist.

 normal fussy child, here are some healthy snack suggestions they might not turn their noses up to…

 Breadsticks and dip

 I was quite surprised when Little H liked sour cream dip but she does so I buy loads of it.
 She’ll eat it with breadsticks, pitta bread or tortilla chips.
 Definitely no carrot or cucumber though.
 She’ll also eat mild salsa, but won’t go near hummous!
 This is a really easy snack for kids that won’t take you much time.